SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Results

-Table \ref{table:heliospheric_mapping} provides a quantitative evaluation of the reconstruction, where we compute the correlation coefficients and the absolute error in N$_e$ cm$^{-3}$ and in relative units.
+Table \ref{table:heliospheric_mapping} provides a quantitative evaluation of the reconstruction, where we compute the correlation coefficients and the absolute error of $\rho$ in $\mathrm{N_e\,cm^{-3}}$ and in relative units.
 We compute the metrics per snapshot within -60$^\circ$ to 60$^\circ$ in latitude and then compute the mean value and standard deviation over the full set of 30 snapshots.
-Throughout, a larger number of viewpoints leads to improved reconstructions, where 'All' and 'Ecliptic' achieve correlation coefficients of 0.99 and 0.98, respectively.
+Throughout, a larger number of viewpoints leads to improved reconstructions, where ``All'' and ``Ecliptic'' achieve correlation coefficients of 0.99 and 0.98, respectively.
 The realistic configuration with three observers shows a stronger decrease in correlation to 0.93, and absolute errors in the range 26\%.
 This is largely attributed to the background solar wind structure, which shows increased deviations from the ground-truth.
-The comparison to the 'polar' configuration shows that on average a similar performance is achieved (e.g., correlation of 0.92).
+The comparison to the ``Polar'' configuration shows that on average a similar performance is achieved (e.g., correlation of 0.92).
 This indicates that while observations from higher latitudes can lead to better reconstructions in the ecliptic plane, the full heliospheric reconstruction is primarily determined by the number of total viewpoints.
+We note that the cross-correlation coefficient can remain relatively high even when background structures are not perfectly captured, owing to the dominant radial density gradient.
+The high correlation coefficient is largely influenced by the dominant radial density gradient, while improvements in the reconstructions are more clearly reflected in the relative variation.